-- Calculate total average, that is, sum all data and divide by number of periods (i.e. years) multiplied by number of seasons (i.e. quarters).
-For example, for three years data you have to sum all entries and divide by 3(years)*4(quarters)=12.
+- Calculate total average, that is, sum all data and divide by the number of periods (i.e., years) multiplied by the number of seasons (i.e., quarters).
+For example, for three years data, you have to sum all entries and divide by 3(years)*4(quarters)=12.

-- Calculate average for each season over periods, i.e. sum data for first quarter and divide by number of years, and repeat this to each quarter.
+- Calculate the average for each season over periods, i.e., sum data for the first quarter, divide by the number of years, and repeat this to each quarter.

-- Calculate seasonal index for each season by dividing seasonal average by total average and expressing result in percents.
+- Calculate the seasonal index for each season by dividing seasonal average by total average and expressing the result in percents.

-Sum of all indices should be 100%*(number of seasons).
-In case you have lost some precision during calculation you may need to normalize your data.
-For quarters, simply divide 400% by your sum, then multiply each index by obtained coefficient.
-After that they will add up to 400%.
+The sum of all indices should be 100%*(number of seasons).
+In case you have lost some precision during the calculation, you may need to normalize your data.
+For quarters, divide 400% by your sum, then multiply each index by the obtained coefficient.
+After that, they will add up to 400%.

 |arrow_upwardarrow_downwardYear||arrow_upwardarrow_downwardQuarter 1||arrow_upwardarrow_downwardQuarter 2||arrow_upwardarrow_downwardQuarter 3||arrow_upwardarrow_downwardQuarter 4|